🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Area 52

-Oklahoma’s hemp laws currently follow federal regulations and maintain that natural cannabinoids derived from hemp plants are legal and unregulated for the general public.
+Oklahoma’s hemp cultivation and production laws currently follow federal regulations and maintain that natural cannabinoids derived from hemp plants are legal for Oklahoma residents.

-This means that delta 8 THC, CBD, and various other cannabinoids remain legal within state lines as long as they’re made from hemp (not marijuana).
+According to Oklahoma statutes, delta 8 THC, CBD, and various other cannabinoids and hemp compounds remain legal within state lines as long as they’re made from hemp (not marijuana).

-In this article, we explain the differences between delta 8 THC and other cannabinoids and why some people refer to delta 8 THC as synthetic.
+In this article, we will discuss the up to date legal status of these hemp derivatives and THC isomers, but do note that this doesn’t constitute legal advice though.
+We will also explain the differences between delta 8 THC and other cannabinoids and why some people refer to delta 8 THC as one of the artificially derived cannabinoids.
 At the same time, most experts maintain that it’s a natural compound.

-We’ll also discuss the legality of marijuana and other hemp-derived compounds in Oklahoma, how to use delta 8 safely, and where to buy it locally.
+We’ll also discuss the legality of hemp and marijuana (both of which are types of Cannabis sativa plants) as well as other hemp-derived compounds in Oklahoma, how to use delta 8 safely, and where to buy it locally.

 Delta 8 THC is entirely legal in Oklahoma.
 There is just one restriction that prevents users under the age of 21 from purchasing delta 8 products.

 Oklahoma’s Industrial Hemp Program declares that hemp and all cannabinoids derived from it are legal.
-The program defines hemp as any part of the Cannabis sativa L. plant containing no more than 0.3% THC by dry volume.
+The program defines the hemp plant (Cannabis Sativa L.) as a cannabis plant containing no more than 0.3% THC by dry weight basis.
+Cannabis plants containing more than 0.3% THC are considered marijuana plants and are illegal and considered controlled substances in the state.

 Oklahoma’s laws mimic the federal 2018 Farm Bill, which also legalizes cannabinoids derived from hemp and the sale and use of hemp flowers [1].